Skip to main content

 The data provider needs to register all their Digital Twins including its respective Aspects to its DTR service in order to reveal its "offer" of sharing respective data sets.

-The specifications of the AAS offers a set of standardized API methods and resources to access data of a Digital Twin.
+The specifications of the AAS offers a set of standardized APIAPI An API is a way for two or more computer programs to communicate with each other. methods and resources to access data of a Digital Twin.

 The following figure gives a high-level overview how the concepts relevant for this standard relate with each other and concepts from neighboring domains.
 Terminology